Dynamics of mean-field Fermi systems with nonzero pairing: The fluctuation dynamics

 \subsection{Propagation of the semiclassical structure}

-In order to bound the growth of fluctuations, we will make crucial use of the propagation of the semiclassical structure of Assumption \ref{ass:sc} along the flow of the HFB equation. \begin{proposition}[Propagation of the semiclassical structure] Under the same assumptions of Theorem \ref{thm:main}, the following is true.
-Suppose that $\omega_{N}$ and $\alpha_{N}$ satisfy Assumption \ref{ass:sc}.
+In order to bound the growth of fluctuations, we will make crucial use of the propagation of the semiclassical structure of Assumption \ref{ass:sc} along the flow of the HFB equation. \begin{proposition}[Propagation of the semiclassical structure] Under the same assumptions on $V$ as in Theorem \ref{thm:main}, the following is true.
 Let $(\omega_{N,t}, \alpha_{N,t})$ be the solution of the Hartree-Fock-Bogoliubov equation (\ref{eq:HFB}).
 Then, for all times $t \geq 0$:

 Furthermore,